manitofigh/IDService/README.md

 # IDService
-Generate a new valid Iranian ID number (National ID number) or validate a pre-existing one with this python script
+Generate a new valid Iranian ID number (National ID number | Code Melli) or validate a pre-existing one with this python script